A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Existing Tools and Gaps

-Following standardization, medical codes are aggregated or ``rolled up'' into broader medical concepts to represent clinically meaningful variables as disaggregated data are often too granular for research purposes.
-For example, codes within standard medical coding systems, such as the International Classification of Diseases (ICD) for diagnoses or National Drug Codes (NDC) for medications, are typically rolled-up into higher-level concepts using established ontologies.
+Following standardization, medical codes are aggregated or ``rolled-up'' into broader medical concepts to represent clinically meaningful variables as disaggregated data are often too granular for research purposes.
+For example, codes within standard medical coding systems, such as the International Classification of Diseases (ICD) for diagnoses, are typically rolled-up into higher-level concepts using established ontologies.
 Code roll-up can be done manually or with machine learning approaches \citep{zhang2019automated}.
-Lastly, quality assessment of EHR data is conducted using established criteria or open-source tools, such as the Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems (ACHILLES) or the Data Quality Dashboard (DQD) from the OHDSI network \citep{huser2016multisite, lewis2023electronic, ramakrishnaiah2023ehr, merritt2024development}.
-To the best of our knowledge, ehrapy is the only end-to-end tool currently available for the curation and analysis of EHR data \citep{heumos2024open}. ehrapy is a modular, open-source Python framework designed for exploratory data analysis and consists of modules for data preprocessing and ontology mapping as well as analysis tools for causal inference, survival analysis, and patient stratification.
+Lastly, quality assessment of EHR data is conducted using established criteria or open-source tools, such as the Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems (ACHILLES) or the Data Quality Dashboard (DQD) from the OHDSI network \citep{lewis2023electronic}. ehrapy, a modular, open-source Python framework, is the only end-to-end tool currently available for the curation and analysis of EHR data \citep{heumos2024open}.
+The framework is designed for exploratory data analysis and consists of modules for data pre-processing and ontology mapping as well as analysis tools for causal inference, survival analysis, and patient stratification.